Nakamichi

-Nakamichi manufactured electronic devices from its founding in 1948 but only sold them under its name from 1972.
+Nakamichi manufactured electronic devices from its founding in 1948 but only began selling them under its name from 1972.
 It is credited with offering the world's first three-head cassette deck.
-Since 1999, its product range has included design-oriented home cinema audio systems, sound bars, speakers, headphones, mini hi-fi systems, automotive stereo products and video DVD products.
+Since 1999, under Chinese ownership, the product range has included home cinema audio systems, sound bars, speakers, headphones, mini hi-fi systems, automotive stereo products and video DVD products.